 In RI, a law states that anyone who suspects elder abuse must report it to the Rhode Island Division of Elderly Affairs.
 People can file neglect and abuse reports 24 hours a day, seven days a week by calling 401-462-0555.
 Failure to do so could result in a fine of up to $1,000.

 Accused of elder abuse, or have you witnessed abuse?
 Don’t just brush it aside.
 Be prepared and call an attorney knowledgeable of the complexities elder abuse law in Rhode Island.
-Consultations are free of charge, and you can schedule a confidential appointment today.
+Consultations are free of charge, and you can schedule a confidential appointment today with an Elder Abuse Lawyer.